Skip to content

 Is this a good summer plan?

 Yes.
 Use museums during the hottest hours and do the botanical garden in the morning or late afternoon.
-The key is building indoor breaks into the middle of the day.
+Summer is also when the garden’s lotus pond is at its best.

 What’s the best add-on if I have more time?